Filed Date: May 1, 2013

 Clearinghouse coding complete

-On May 1, 2013, the U.S. Department of Justice, on behalf of inmates from the Miami-Dade County Corrections and Rehabilitation Department Jail (MDRC), filed a suit in the U.S. District Court for the Southern District of Florida against officials from Miami-Dade County for alleged violation of the inmates' Eighth and Fourteenth Amendment rights.
+On May 1, 2013, the U.S. Department of Justice, on behalf of inmates from the Miami-Dade County Corrections and Rehabilitation Department Jail (MDRC), filed a suit in the United States District Court for the Southern District of Florida against officials from Miami-Dade County for alleged violation of the inmates' Eighth and Fourteenth Amendment rights.
 The suit alleged that the defendants failed to provide suicide protection and mental health care to the inmates, causing the inmates to suffer serious harm.

 On May 22, 2013, the Court (Judge William J. Zloch) entered a consent decree that revised the standard of medical care to be provided by the MDCR facilities and monitoring of the implementation of this care.
 The consent decree also included compliance with federal standards of mental health care and suicide prevention.
 The case was dismissed without prejudice.

 The U.S. submitted a series of eight status reports regarding compliance between November 2013 and January 2017.
-The parties held status conferences with the court subsequent to each report.
+The parties held status conferences with the court following each report.
 The reports found that the County was substantially not in compliance with the consent agreement.
 On December 7, 2014, the parties submitted the first revised summary action plan that itemized each compliance issue with specific dates.
 The dates of compliance spanned from May 11, 2015 to November 30, 2016.
 Monitoring continued in the interim.
 Compliance was not reached by the deadline and parties submitted a second revised summary action plan on May 18, 2016; it was approved on May 23, 2016.
 The dates in the second revised summary action plan spanned July 2016 to February 2017.
 A full compliance tour was scheduled for September 2017 but was rescheduled for December 2017 due to Hurricane Irma.

 On January 11, 2017, Judge Zloch recused himself and the case was reassigned to Judge Beth Bloom.
 Status reports and conferences resumed in February and continued through May when Judge Bloom ordered the County to begin submitting monthly reports to the court due to its continued lack of compliance.
 The County continued submitting status reports monthly until February 2018.